 So I thought a how-to book might be in the stars.
 I'd simplify the vital parts so anyone could map their own landscape and none would get lost in the weeds.
 No head spins or eye rolls from my how-to book, or forget the whole thing.

-And we'd surely all be wiser if astrology were taught along with the 3Rs, advancing us through the grades like best friends for life.
+(And I'm sure we'd all be wiser if astrology were taught along with the 3Rs, advancing us through the grades like best friends for life.)

-Imagine flying over your 1000 acres 1000 times and finally seeing a full map.
-"So that small hill is a cavern with singing waterfalls and dancing emeralds?!"
+Imagine flying over your 1000 acres 1000 times and finally seeing a large-scale topographical map.
+"So that small hill is a cavern with singing waterfalls and dancing emeralds?! and even a pot of gold?!?!"

 It's great to hear your inner landscape described, but seeing is knowing.
-And it's a lot simpler to read your 'map' than you may think.
+And it's a lot simpler to read your planetary map than you may think.

-Much more was ahead to shape my dream and I guess I'm a little slow, so it's possible I'll die first.
-That's Taurus rising for ya.
+Much more was ahead to shape my dream and I may be a bit slow, so it's possible I'll die first.
+The curse of Taurus rising.
 But dreams can't die or life would be udderly hopeless.
 So it's back to the past where the future feels like endless time to chew my cud and ponder...

-So I was settled in Lexington in '91 when a Good_man blew into town to open the very first Copy Plus ( a whole lot more.)
+So in '91 we're settled in Lexington when a Good_man rode into town to open the very first Copy Plus ( a whole lot more.)
 And a copy shop with lots of options was just what I needed to materialize my fledgling concepts.
 Only three seasons later this charming and handsome triple Aries Mac Wizard

 wooed me into his arms and my feet stopped touching the ground.

 As time passed, the Wizard taught me computer skills and helped me build my website.
 I did a (very) little writing and we raised our beautiful blended family.
-The blessed being conceived in love inspired more concepts and he finally arrived on the solstice like he was having second thoughts.
+And the creative force we conceived in love arrived on the summer solstice like he was having second thoughts.
 Life was Good, man.

 MEANWHILE...

-Paul was following his passion for political forecasting when a government physicist approached him with a proposal to develop a forecasting graph with his programmer.
-It was an offer Paul couldn't refuse.
+Paul was practicins his passion for political forecasting when a government physicist made him an offer he couldn't refuse: "guide my programmer to develop the first astrological forecasting graph."
 A few months later they had 'TimeTraks'.
-It was 1993 and they took it on the road as The Merlin Project, even a threefer on Larry King!
+It was 1993 and they took it on the road as The Merlin Project.
+They even did a threefer on Larry King!

 In 2016 Paul hired me to help with a flood of inquiries after the TimeTraks predicted what no one else had, a Trump-Sanders face-off.
-But free will had the final say and Bernie seemed to back away (twice now).
-And not even a ruthless, invincible will can trump a low energy TimeTrak.
+Yet free will had the final say and Bernie chose to back away (twice now) and HRC prevailed.
+But not even an invincible will can fly with a low energy TimeTrak.

 In 2019 Paul died suddenly (before it was all the rage) after a devastating betrayal.
 But he left this world a little wiser and no one can take that from anyone.